-If you have not found solution for the problem, you can request direct assistance from Doctor Web company technical support by one of the following ways:
+If you haven't found a solution to your problem, you can request direct assistance from Doctor Web technical support specialists.
+Please use one of the options below:

-•Fill in the web form in the corresponding section at https://support.drweb.com/.
+•Fill out a web form in the appropriate section at .

 To facilitate processing of your issue, we recommend that you generate a data set for the installed product, its configuration, and system environment before contacting the technical support.
 To do that, you can use a special utility included in the Dr.Web for UNIX Mail Servers distribution.